A Prayer for Peace in Stressful Times

 'Perfect peace' in Hebrew is shalom shalom — doubled for emphasis.
 Available to those whose minds are fixed on God.

-"Therefore, since we have been justified through faith, we have peace with God through our Lord Jesus Christ."
+"Therefore being justified by faith, we have peace with God through our Lord Jesus Christ."

 The ultimate peace — restored relationship with God.
 This is the foundation all other peace rests on.